AriFordsham/GHCWiki/phabricator.md

 ```

+which submits the `HEAD` commit to Phabricator and use your SSH public key to push a branch to the GHC Differentials [ repository](https://phabricator.haskell.org/diffusion/GHCDIFF/).
+If you have not added an SSH key you can skip pushing the branch with the `--skip-staging` flag.

-which submits the HEAD commit to Phabricator. `arc` will then respond with the revision number and a URL where you can visit your change.
+After pushing your new Differential `arc` will respond with the revision number and a URL where you can view and discuss your change.

 **NOTE**:  The above assumes you only want to send one commit to start with, which is the current tip of your branch.
 By default, when you say `arc diff XXX`, arcanist generates a diff starting from commit `XXX`, against your current `HEAD`.
 If you want to send multiple commits at once when you create a revision, simply specify the 'base' commit instead of `HEAD~`. `HEAD~` means "the commit before HEAD", so arcanist generates a diff between "HEAD" and "the commit before HEAD".
 Those commits can be seen with `git log` by running `git log <base>..HEAD` where `<base>` is the chosen commit.
 Simply make sure `git log <base>..HEAD` has all the commits you want, and run `arc diff <base>`.